Infiniti envisioned its near future around series hybrids, now says they’re cut from the lineup

-Nissan’s Infiniti luxury brand has apparently decided to reshape what was due to be a significant part of its electrified identity this decade.
+Nissan’s Infiniti luxury brand confirmed earlier this week that series-hybrid technology will no longer be an important part of its lineup this decade as the brand transitions to mostly electric vehicles.

-In late 2019, coinciding with the 30th birthday of the brand in North America, where it was launched, Infiniti presented a daring, futuristic vision for the brand, based around three “Inspiration” concepts to be powered by an evolving mix of series-hybrid and fully battery electric powertrains.
+The news serves as a record-scratch moment to disrupt a daring, futuristic vision for the brand that was presented in late 2019 and based around three “Inspiration” concepts to be powered by an evolving mix of series-hybrid and full battery electric powertrains.

-But an Automotive News piece this week reported that this future for the brand won’t arrive as heralded.
-The series-hybrid system couldn’t be delivered to the U.S. with the right price and, perhaps, the right mpg ratings.
+First reported by Automotive News, this future for the brand won’t arrive as heralded, as the brand told dealers it is holding off on bringing the technology to the U.S. The series-hybrid system allegedly couldn’t be delivered to the U.S. with the right price and, perhaps, the right mpg ratings.

+"We will prioritize fully electric vehicles as our initial electrified offering in the Americas, along with advanced internal combustion powered vehicles," spokesperson Kyle Bazemore told Automotive News, noting that the decision was a part of a “reevaluation and reset” of product and powertrain strategy for the brand.

-To take a step back, the new era for the brand took a new lane altogether, no longer trying to rekindle the distinctive flame it brought to the luxury sector in its first two decades, which had revolved around some memorable V-6 and V-8 engines.
-Instead it would be facing an electrified future with a fresh look—put in place by the arrival of production models based on the QX Inspiration SUV, the Q Inspiration, and the Qs Inspiration sedan.
+To take a step back, the new era for the brand meant an electrified future with a fresh look put in place by the arrival of production models based on the QX Inspiration SUV, the Q Inspiration, and the Qs Inspiration sedan.

 Infiniti QX Inspiration concept - 2019 Detroit auto show